SATS hopes to “impress sustainably”

 After attending three food-tasting sessions with dining vendors competing to serve Yale-NUS College, Kwok Yingchen ’18 was not feeling optimistic.
 The student representative on the Dining Advisory Committee (DAC) had felt the food was either “pretty unhealthy” or of such high quality that it could not be sustained daily.

-Then he went for a tasting session by SATS Ltd. It had a vegan breakfast option the school had requested: sautéed mushrooms, kidney bean chili, grilled baby potatoes, and lettuce and tomato wrap in hummus.
+Then they went for a tasting session by SATS Ltd. It had a vegan breakfast option the school had requested: sautéed mushrooms, kidney bean chili, grilled baby potatoes, and lettuce and tomato wrap in hummus.
 Kwok, conscious of students’ requests for healthier food and vegan or vegetarian options, was won over.

-“We felt that this was an indication that SATS would be a lot more willing to listen to student feedback,” he said, as the school had asked the four bidding vendors to showcase a vegan breakfast option, among other requests.
+“We felt that this was an indication that SATS would be a lot more willing to listen to student feedback,” they said, as the school had asked the four bidding vendors to showcase a vegan breakfast option, among other requests.
 But SATS was the only vendor who did this, said Kwok.

 The Singaporean company started in 1972 providing airline catering and ground-handling services, and has since branched out internationally.
 It caters food for the Singapore Armed Forces and some local hospitals, and moved into the education sector last year serving International Singapore School.